shehroze321/shari-portfolio/README.md

 - I want to be able to book some time with the developer on their website so that I can avoid time hassle.
 - I want to be able to connect the developer using LinkedIn or professional social media channels to keep up to date with the developer’s work history or any changes.
 - I expect to be able to quickly get in contact via an easy to use the contact form so that I can build a relationship or present any job opportunities at hand.
-- Having access to CodeSonia’s background and work history provides them with a brief overview of CodeSonia’s competencies, technical & soft skills.
+- Having access to Muhammad Shehroze’s background and work history provides them with a brief overview of Muhammad Shehroze’s competencies, technical & soft skills.
 - I want to view the developer’s educational background to see how they got into software development/coding.
 - If accessing the developer’s site on mobile or tablet, I expect the website to be mobile friendly and can adhere to different devices so that I can easily navigate on smaller devices.
 - I want to see a word or pdf format of the CV so that I can assess the candidate’s work history and skills to ascertain if they are the right person for the job and pass their details and link the portfolio to my clients.